albertzak/open/readme.md

 "[@todepond: why is everyone so obsessed with alan kay and bret victor] you forgot rich hickey. men men men <3"

 "berd victor"

-"is that now the worst piece of code on this githubs?"

-"you wanted those dynapads

-right?"

-"literacy in the computational medium"